International Organization for

 25. AMENDMENT OF BYLAWS: Amendments to the bylaws may be made by notice of motion presented to the membership at least two months in advance of the next annual meeting.
 Such notices of motion shall be supported by the executive committee or by at least three members and transmitted to the organization through the executive committee, which shall transfer such notice of motion without change or comment to the membership with the notice of meeting.
 Approval by three-quarters of the membership present at such a meeting shall be required for any such change in the bylaws.

-The current revision of the bylaws of the IOSCS was approved by the members in the Annual Meeting in November, 2009.
+The current revision of the bylaws of the IOSCS was approved by the members in the Annual Meeting in November 2009, and amended by the members in the Annual Meeting in December 2020.